CA Supreme Court hears furlough debate

 "I'll be relieved if it goes in our favor," says Santisteban.
 "I can pay my bills with $1,500 and put food on my table."

 The court has 90 days to rule, but there's a feeling it will rule sooner.
 The decision will impact more than 30 other furlough lawsuits working its way through the lower courts, and it could reshape state labor relations for years to come.

-arnold schwarzenegger, furloughs, california supreme court, politics, nannette miranda
+california budget, arnold schwarzenegger, politics, nannette miranda

 - Bloody burglary suspect caught by Madera neighbors

 - Valley cities among those where residents feel least safe 25 min ago